Key Club: Division

-Lieutenant Governor
+Lieutenant governor

-A Lieutenant Governor (also Lt.
-Governor or LTG) is elected to lead and represent a single Division in a District.
-The Lt.
-Governor serves as a liaison between individual high school clubs in their Division and the District board.
-In addition to fulfilling the responsibilities of a Key Club member, Lt.
-Governors must also visit each of the clubs they serve, publish a monthly Divisional newsletter, hold regular Division Council Meetings or Officer Council Meetings, collaborate with other Lt.
-Governors to organize training conferences, and keep in contact their with clubs, District executive board, and Kiwanis counterparts.
-A Lt.
-Governor may initiate community service projects to help the members of the Division become more involved.
-A Lt.
-Governor may choose to create a Division leadership team to delegate some of these responsibilities.
+A lieutenant governor (LTG) is elected to lead and represent a single division in a district.
+The lieutenant governor serves as a liaison between individual high school clubs in their division and the district board.
+In addition to fulfilling the responsibilities of a Key Club member, lieutenant governors must also visit each of the clubs they serve, publish a monthly divisional newsletter, hold regular division council meetings or officer council meetings, collaborate with other lieutenant governors to organize training conferences, and keep in contact with their clubs, district executive board, and Kiwanis counterparts.
+A lieutenant governor may initiate community service projects to help the members of the division become more involved.
+A lieutenant governor may choose to create a division leadership team to delegate some of these responsibilities.

-The Lt.
-Governor is responsible for oversight of, on average, 4–15 high school Key Clubs.
-One of the Lt.
-Governor's duties is to plan an election to determine their successor near the end of their term.
+The lieutenant governor is responsible for oversight of, on average, 4–15 high school Key Clubs.
+Depending on the procedures and bylaws of their respective district, one of the lieutenant governor's duties may be planning an election near the end of their term to determine their successor.

-The Lt.
-Governor's role on the District Board is to act as a representative of their governing Division.
-Lt.
-Governors make up the majority composition of the District Board, with over sixty members in some larger Districts.
+The lieutenant governor's role on the district board is to act as a representative of their governing division.
+Lieutenant governors make up the majority composition of the district board, with over sixty members in some larger districts.
 Changes and adoption of policies are debated by the board and can be approved by a simple majority vote.